-The island has encountered many invasions which has led to Minorca's rich history, representing many different cultures.
+The island has encountered many invasions which have led to Minorca's rich history, representing many different cultures.

-Since prehistoric times to more recent times, Minorca's strategic geographical location, in the middle of the western Mediterranean is a staging point for different cultures.
-It is famous for its large collection of megalithic stone monuments that tell the story about a very early prehistoric human activity.
+From prehistoric times to more recent times, Minorca's strategic geographical location, in the middle of the western Mediterranean is a staging point for different cultures.
+It is famous for its large collection of megalithic stone monuments that tell the story of a very early prehistoric human activity.

 Minorca came under the total control of the Romans by 121 BC, and around 13 BC it became part of Tarraconensis imperial province.
 After the Roman era, the island experienced various ups and downs.
 Vandals occupied Minorca in the 5th century.
 After, the Moors arrived, and around 903 it was under the control of the Caliphate of Cordoba.
 When the Christian forces regained Majorca, Minorca became an independent Islamic state.
 On January 17, 1287, Alfonso III re-conquered the island.
 This day is celebrated as Minorca's national day.
 It remained part of the Aragonese vassal state i.e. Kingdom of Majorca until 1344.
 Though, in the 16th century, it was destroyed by Turkish naval attacks.